platformio/platformio-docs/plus/pio-check.rst

   check-tools/cppcheck
   check-tools/clang-tidy

+.. _check_severity:

 Defect severity
 ---------------

-``Defect severity`` is a classification of software defect (bug, vulnerability, etc) that indicates the degree of negative impact on the quality of software. **PIO Check** uses the next classification of possible defects:
+Defect severity is a classification of software defect (bug, vulnerability, etc) that indicates the degree of negative impact on the quality of software. |PIOCheck| uses the next classification of possible defects:

 .. list-table::
     :header-rows:  1